 An employee with a disability on the scheme has the same conditions of employment as other employees.

 The employer must pay the employee with a disability the going rate for the job.
 This must be at least the statutory minimum wage.
 These terms and conditions of employment should be set out in the employee’s contract.

 To apply for the Wage Subsidy Scheme:

-the employee fills out the employee application form (see below) and meets a DEASP Case Officer to register on the WSS system as someone with a disability
+the employee fills out the employee application form (see below) and meets a Case Officer from the department to register on the WSS system as someone with a disability

 the employer fills out the employer application form (see below) and an EFT bank mandate (see below)